Compliance

 What Makes Automated Evidence Auditor-Ready?

-• NTP-Synced Timestamps: Proof of exactly when the test occurred, independent of the local computer clock.
+• NTP-synced timestamps: proof of exactly when the test ran, independent of the local clock.

-• Source URLs: The evidence explicitly lists the URL (e.g., app.stripe.com/settings), proving the screenshot is from the production environment.
+• Source URLs: the pack lists the URL, showing the screenshot came from the production environment.

-• DOM Inspection: Advanced tools capture the HTML structure (DOM) behind the screenshot, proving the image wasn't photoshopped.
+• DOM inspection: the HTML structure behind the screenshot proves the image was not edited.

 The ROI of Automating Compliance Evidence

-Deploying evidence automation yields immediate time savings, particularly for high-growth SaaS companies undergoing SOC 2 Type II audits which require continuous evidence collection over 6-12 months.
+Evidence automation pays off fastest for SaaS companies running SOC 2 Type II audits, which require continuous evidence over 6 to 12 months.

 Frequently Asked Questions